Dual Diagnosis Treatment and Rehab Programs Near Me

 What Is Dual Diagnosis Treatment?

-Someone who struggles with a substance addiction and a co-occurring mental health condition, such as depression or anxiety, is said to have a dual diagnosis.
-Dual diagnoses require integrated and comprehensive care to fully address and rectify both conditions.
-This type of treatment is offered by rehab centers that provide treatment for substance abuse and help with mental health related issues.
+Someone who struggles with drug or alcohol addiction and a co-occurring mental health condition, such as depression or anxiety, is said to have a dual diagnosis.
+Dual diagnosis treatment centers take an integrated and comprehensive care approach to fully address and rectify both conditions.
+This type of treatment is offered by treatment centers that provide rehab from substance abuse and help with mental health related issues.
 Only treating one issue may put the person at an increased risk of relapse.

-The concept of a dual diagnosis—alternatively referred to as co-occurring or co-morbid disorders—is a clinical term that refers to the presence of both a substance use disorder and a mental or behavioral health condition.
+The concept of a dual diagnosis treatment—alternatively referred to as co-occurring or co-morbid disorders—is a clinical term that refers to the presence of both a substance use disorder and a mental or behavioral health condition.

 Sometimes one condition might contribute to or worsen the other.
 For example, someone with a mental illness might use drugs or alcohol to cope with their symptoms.
-In other cases, substance abuse may uncover a mental illness or exacerbate related symptoms.
+In other cases, substance abuse may uncover a mental illness or worsen related symptoms.
+Some examples of what could be considered a dual diagnosis disorder is having a substance abuse problem along with any of the following: